 Enjoying the AONB landscape safely

-Public Rights of Way are open and generally in a reasonable condition, but broken path furniture may be encountered as emergency repairs are still being prioritised by North Yorkshire County Council.
-You can report any issues to email@example.com.
+The Public Rights of Way are open and generally in a reasonable condition, but broken path furniture may be encountered as emergency repairs are still being prioritised by North Yorkshire County Council.
+You can report any issues to firstname.lastname@example.org.
 Please take photos to show what the problem is and attach them to your email.

 Please observe the CORONAVIRUS Countryside Code at all times, especially in relation to keeping to designated Public Rights of Way, restraining dogs when close to livestock and closing gates.
 Please be mindful of the risks of spreading the virus to farm staff or local residents by maintaining proper social distancing.
 This is particularly important where paths go directly through farm yards and private gardens.
 Farmers are currently permitted to set up temporary diversions around farm yards, but these must be safe and useable and the official Right of Way cannot be restricted.

-Because the roads are still less busy than normal, lanes around villages have been popular options for walking.
+Because the roads are still less busy than normal, lanes around villages have become popular options for walking.
 If you decide to do this, please take care and look out for traffic, particularly on bends, etc. so as not to be involved in an accident.
 If driving please drive with extra care, in case you find pedestrians in unexpected places.

 If you are a landowner and are concerned about the use of Public Rights of Way (PROW) on your land then here is some Defra guidance on what you can and cannot do to reduce the risk of exposure to Covid-19.
 If you wish to signpost alternative routes that avoid farmyards and gardens then here is some suggested wording for signs but please ensure you have read and understood the guidance above before instigating any changes.